Iadvd/RetrocomputingZXSpectrum/GameExamples/BirdyCantabile/README.md

 Be careful to take the pages of the score in the correct order.
 If not, when you finally play the score, the music will not make the little birds so happy.

-Somebody has left anti-roosting spike strips here and there!
+Some musical notes have left the score and went crazy, they walk uncontrolled through the halls: do not touch them.
+And somebody has left anti-roosting spike strips here and there!
 What a shame!
 Be careful, we are sure you will prevail with the kind support of the little birds.

 ![alt text](https://github.com/Iadvd/RetrocomputingZXSpectrum/blob/master/GameExamples/BirdyCantabile/BC1.png)